DominicSimone/custom-comfyui-nodes/README.md

 ```

 #### Template from File
 Collects templates from .json files located in custom_nodes/templates.
-Supports use of both $ and # options
+A token like '.color' will be replaced by a random option if chosen.
+Does not support recursive templating.
 ```json
 {
   "fruit": [